cromega/blorg/_drafts/2018-09-20-zsh-boostup.md

 category: dev
 ---

-## I added these lines to my zshrc and you won't believe what happened next.
+## I added these lines to my zshrc and you won't believe what happened next!

 I use [oh my zsh](https://github.com/robbyrussell/oh-my-zsh) with a bunch of defaults and a few things of my own.
 I wouldn't call it bloated but